 I had two flavours – I couldn’t resist the salted caramel, and I decided to try… wait for it… goats cheese & pickled cherry!!
 Let that one sink in for a minute.
 It was actually quite nice!
 Only problem was, I bought it, turned around and the last seat had just been taken by someone who walked in.
 So I ate it outside.
 In the rain.
 I mean, I got a beautiful view of the castle, but…

-I also discovered my favourite bar in Edinburgh so far!
+I also discovered my favourite bar in Edinburgh so far, and it’s right off the Royal Mile!
 I actually texted my friend to say “do you know anything about this pub?
 Is it actually any good, or is it just really gimmicky?”
 She replied saying she goes there all the time and to meet her there in ten minutes!
 Well, okay then.

 Here’s why: it’s predominantly a rock bar, which has a cinema room that shows movies every single night, and brick-wall vaults with more bars (which are closed on week nights, but we went back at the weekend!).
-It even has a rave room, if you can find it!
+It even has a rave/karaoke (depending on the night) room, if you can find it!

 Oh, and if the downstairs bars are closed, here’s what you get to see instead:

-Apart from the rock and Halloween-type theme (it’s supposedly the most haunted pub in Scotland, but then I’ve heard that one before…), it really reminded me of Ye Olde Cheshire Cheese in London, which if you don’t know by now is probably my favourite pub ever.
+Apart from the Halloween-esque theme, it really reminded me of Ye Olde Cheshire Cheese in London, which if you don’t know by now is probably my favourite pub ever.
 It’s full of vaults and rooms and nooks and crannies, and if you don’t fancy a big night out, you can go chill in their cinema room or catch one of their regular open mic nights!
 Amazing!
-It’s called Banshee Labyrinth, and it’s just off the Royal Mile / Cowgate (in fact, it’s directly under the Southbridge vaults, which makes it even more awesome because HELLO HISTORY!).

 Where to stay?